NeuroTechX/ntx_slack_archive/general.md

  >I haven't got any actually.
 I just know some very basic python.
 I'm just wondering what is out there so I can choose what to study.

+4/23/2017 1:24 AM

+ **vitruvia** :

+ >and yes I meant something similar to controlling a M&amp;K with eeg